|Born||in The Bronx, New York City, New York, USA|

 Mini Bio (1)

-Reiner was born in The Bronx.
-His father Irving, a Romanian immigrant, was a watchmaker; his mother, Bessie (née Mathias), had been born in Austria.
-At the age of 16, while working as a sewing machine repairman, he attended a dramatic workshop sponsored by the Works Progress Administration.
+Reiner was born in The Bronx, to Bessie (Mathias) and Irving Reiner, a watchmaker.
+His father was an Austrian Jewish immigrant and his mother was a Romanian Jewish immigrant.
+At the age of sixteen, while working as a sewing machine repairman, he attended a dramatic workshop sponsored by the Works Progress Administration.
 The direction of his life was set.